digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

 Hands-On with the Daml Enterprise - Observability Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `Daml Enterprise - Observability Example <https://github.com/digital-asset/daml-platform-observability-example>`__ GitHub repository provides a complete reference example for exploring the metrics that Daml Enterprise exposes.
-You can use it in a hands-on way to explore the collection, aggregation, filtering, and visualization of metrics.
+You can use it to explore the collection, aggregation, filtering, and visualization of metrics.
 It is self-contained, with the following components:

 - An example Docker compose file to create a run-time for all the components
 - Some shell scripts to generate requests to the Daml Enterprise solution